martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 One of the result of the research should therefore be the taxonomy of urban tissues (defined as DHC).

 ~~###### 05.x.x Complexity (of urban form)~~
+##### Generating blocks
+Blocks are generated based on the street network and morphological tessellation.
+Because the street network obtained from open data portal is capturing car-based network, it sometimes does not connect where it should.
+This should be fixed.

+In the case of Prague, using original street network I have generated 9428 blocks, out of which 1839 were "unusual".
+(19.5%)

+	bdkSec > 500 or bskCom < 0.2 or bskCon <0.76 or bskERI < 0.7 or bskShI <0.5

+After that I fixed the street network so it snapped to itself and closed gaps in street network - if the 20m extension of line intersects street network - snap.
+If the 70 extension of line intersects boundary of built-up area (defined by tessellation), snap.

+The result gave me 9800 blocks and 1092 unusual (11%).
+10% of unusual blocks are randomly selected and assessed whether they are correct blocks or incorrect.
+Based on that, the approximate error is estimated.

+Out of 109 randomly selected blocks, 76 were marked as correct representation of block, 33 as incorrect.
+Based on that, the **estimated error is 3.4%**.
+That includes blocks which were incorrect before the network snapping as well as blocks which were falsely identified by the snapping.

+Additionally, there should be a subchapter talking about exceptions which momepy is not able to capture (Krizikova, Karlin, Nabrezi Karluv most).

+###### Problem with blocks in modernist structure
+As block is defined by street, it is expecting that street is major divider of space and was there first.
+In modernist structures, street is often designed as a way though the area, in the middle of what we could see as morphological piece (or block).
+We are effectively trying to define something which does not exist. **WHAT IS THE CONSEQUENCE OF THIS???**